 So that duality will be there no matter what.
 And there’s interesting work to be done in terms of deciding how to organize that, how much classical control goes where.
 The quantum operations are often done under very low temperatures, close to absolute zero.
 The question is, how much of that classical control can be done at those temperatures versus how much should be done out at room temperature the way we’re used to doing classical computing?
 And so those kinds of design tradeoffs remain mostly unanswered.

-Quantum computing is very exciting, but there’s no guarantee that quantum computing will have the same trajectory or the same breath that classical computing has had.
+Quantum computing is very exciting, but there’s no guarantee that quantum computing will have the same trajectory or the same breadth that classical computing has had.
 In many ways, everything right now looks as if quantum computing may be more narrow than classical in its applications.
 But it’s still useful and instructive to try to look across different innovation cycles and try to see where you see parallels or not.

 Quantum computing might be just another useful way to do computing?